 Candriam contains a total of 674 international holdings at the time of writing.
 Fossil fuel and coal investments are not excluded for Candriam, which can be a potential drawback for a clean investment.

-The most traditional forms of “sin stocks” are excluded from Candriam: the tobacco and alcohol industries, adult and nightclub entertainment as well as any potential investment in the defunding of weapons.
+The most traditional forms of “sin stocks” are excluded from Candriam: the tobacco and alcohol industries, adult and nightclub entertainment, and any potential investment in the defunding of weapons.

 As a hugely comprehensive international index, Candriam pulls a lot of weight.
 The success of its more than 600 individual companies can’t be wrong.